skyline75489/Genie/README.md

 ##The Simplest Static Blog Generator

+### NOTE: Genie is currently in development and not useable for end user.

 Genie is a static blog generator written in python.
 It is inspired by many projects like [Pelican](http://getpelican.com/), [Simple](https://github.com/isnowfy/simple) and [Rux](https://github.com/hit9/rux).
 It is probably the simplest static blog generator you'll ever seen.